bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 #.
 Add the following information to your httpd.conf file, substituting
    where appropriate with your own local paths.

+   .. code-block:: apache

+       PerlSwitches -w -T
+       PerlConfigRequire /var/www/html/bugzilla/mod_perl.pl

    .. note:: This should be used instead of the <Directory> block
       shown above.
-This should also be above any other ``mod_perl`` directives within the :file:`httpd.conf` and must be specified in the order as below.
+This should also be above any other ``mod_perl`` directives within the :file:`httpd.conf` and the directives must be specified in the order above.

    .. warning:: You should also ensure that you have disabled ``KeepAlive``
       support in your Apache install when utilizing Bugzilla under mod_perl

-   .. code-block:: apache

-       PerlSwitches -w -T
-       PerlConfigRequire /var/www/html/bugzilla/mod_perl.pl
+      XXX How?

 On restarting Apache, Bugzilla should now be running within the mod_perl environment.